 Cloud based applications facilitate employees to work from anywhere with help of internet enabled smart devices.
 Employees can even work while on the go.

-Collaboration is hallmark of cloud applications since these enable dispersed workgroups to come together on cloud platforms via shared usage and share information as well as collectively work on the data in real time.
+Collaboration is hallmark of cloud applications since they enable dispersed workgroups to come together on cloud platforms via shared usage and share information as well as collectively work on the data in real time.
 This facilitates the acceleration of product development and minimization of time required for marketing by improving customer service.

 Organizations can considerably mitigate expenditure for purchasing hardware components or equipment since these factors are taken care of by cloud service providers.
+Since the entire platform is remotely positioned, this setup turns out to be more affordable than onsite datacenters.

 Organizations are able to face economic slowdown or recession, thanks to flexibility of cost structure.
+Cloud computing leverages pay-as-you-use model with no contractual obligations, so clients are not bound to pay any fee except for the resources deployed.

-Users of cloud services are empowered with excellent flexibility of capacity that can be easily tuned up or down to enhance optimization.
+Users of cloud services are empowered with the flexibility of capacity that can be easily tuned up or down to enhance optimization.
 The examples can be seen in cloud hosting, dedicated server hosting, and many other related services.

 Cloud computing is extremely accommodative and can help organizations adapt to new business models that are necessitated with mergers or acquisitions.
 Migration can be highly cost intensive and excruciatingly slow in traditional models.

 Cloud computing is contributing to the global environment by reducing the number of data centers and improving work efficiency.
+As part of the global green initiative, cloud providers are mostly green hosts and make use of renewable energy sources as much as the energy-requirements allow.

 Organizations need to address concerns related to data security and regulatory compliance in order to explore the fascinating advantages of cloud computing.